mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/clusters/tunnel-cli/index.md

 kubectl logs ${podname}
 ```

-The final command here will return the same output as for the job on the managed cluster, indicating that the job on the management cluster accessed the service running on the managed cluster.
+The final command returns the same output as for the job on the managed cluster, demonstrating that the job on the management cluster accessed the service running on the managed cluster.

 ### Use of deployed proxy on management cluster